drmohundro/SWXMLHash/CONTRIBUTING.md

 SWXMLHash currently uses XCTest for its tests.
 To run the tests, you can either run them from within Xcode or you can run `rake test`.

-The coding style used is dictacted by [SwiftLint](https://github.com/realm/SwiftLint).
+The coding style used is dictated by [SwiftLint](https://github.com/realm/SwiftLint).
 You can get SwiftLint by running `brew install swiftlint`.
 To run it, just clone the repository and run `swiftlint`.
 There is a `.swiftlint.yml` for lint configuration.

 Prior to submitting a pull request, please verify that: